bcgov/nr-metabase/README.md

 # nr-metabase
-A Helm Chart to deploy a Metabase with Encrypted Listener Support to do reporting against Oracle DB.
+A Helm Chart to deploy a Metabase Instance with Encrypted Listener Support to do reporting against Oracle DB.